CONSTRUCTIONS-3D

 Please note that Constructions-3D specializes in the design and manufacturing of 3D printing machines.
 For detailed construction estimates or turnkey housing projects, we recommend contacting a licensed home builder.

-A Concrete Example: The “Zero House,” 3D Printed with the MaxiPrinter
+A concrete example: The “Zero House,” 3D printed with the MaxiPrinter

 Maison 0-10.png